 Another highlight among the many YIP actions that summer was an anti-prison "Be-Out," where Yippies tore down a 100-yard section of wire fence during a protest at Oakalla Prison and invaded the prison grounds before being pushed back by the riot squad.(5) Yippie activity both inspired and reflected a concurrent revolt of hippie street youth (as throughout the late 1960s and early '70s, Vancouver was host to a huge transient youth population) and there were a number of youth riots that summer unconnected with the group, but based on the anger generated by police harassment and the insane pot law.(6) Vancouver was one of the capitals of the hippie world.
-Besides the transient hippies, the city had a large home-grown counter-culture was severe.
-As we've learned from 9/11, Americans take actions against their home ground very seriously.
-The vast majority of Americans wouldn1t be allowed inside either the World Trade Centre or the Pentagon, yet they get all bent out of shape when either is attacked.
+Besides the transient hippies, the city had a large home-grown counter-culture (mostly in the Kitsilano neighbourhood), providing a sizable base for Yippie organizing, which had a two-point program: turn straights into hippies; turn hippies into revolutionaries.